The conditions required for sand dunes to form include:

 How do sand dunes change with distance from the beach?

 Moving inland sand dunes become taller.
 Embryo dunes (youngest sand dunes) are only a few metres high whereas mature dunes are up to 15m high.
 This is because marram grass and other vegetation colonise the sand dune and hold it together with long roots, stopping the migration of the sand dune.
 Sand dunes closer to the beach are more yellow in colour whereas further away they are grey due to humus and bacteria from plants and animals being added.
 Each sand dune is separated by a trough (dip).
 This is known as a slack.
-They are formed from the removal of sediment from the sheltered lee side of the dune and the windward side of the next dune.
+They are formed by the removal of sediment from the sheltered lee side of the dune and the windward side of the next dune.
 Slacks can be eroded so much that they reach the water table resulting in the formation of salty dunes.
+The video below illustrates how vegetation in a sand dune ecosystem changes as you move inland (known as vegetation succession).

 The image below shows vegetation succession on sand dunes at Harlech, North Wales.